 You do want to use a programmable thermostat with your heating system.
 These can be easily installed by a professional.
-Programmable thermostats are important because they allow you to adjust the temperatures automatically depending on what is happening.
-Programmable thermostats can reduce wear on your system and keep your house more comfortable.
+Programmable thermostats can reduce your system’s wear and make your house more comfortable.

 Do Not Run the Heater for Only Brief Periods

-You never want to run your heating system for only brief periods of time.
+You never want to run your heating system for only brief periods.
 This can wear down the parts and cause problems with moisture.
-If you turn the heating system on, then allow it to run for three full hours before turning it off again.
+If you turn the heating system on, allow it to run for three hours before turning it off again.

 Do Keep Vents and Registers Clean

-Your heating system is going to push air from one room of your house to another.
+Your forced air system will push air from one room of your house to another.
 You need to keep the vents and registers clean to prevent allergens, dust, and other particles from being distributed throughout the home.
-Additionally, dirty vents and registers can inhibit the flow of air so that your heating system works less efficiently.
+Additionally, dirty vents and registers can inhibit air flow, so your heating system works less efficiently.
 Keeping your vents and registers clean is one of the best ways to improve your heating system.
 If you have vents that are clogged with dust or pet hair, or if they’re blocked by furniture or other items, this can cause your heating system to work harder than it should.
 As a result, this can lead to higher energy bills and more wear and tear on your equipment.

 Do Not Turn the Thermostat Up Suddenly To Warm the House

 You do not want to turn the thermostat all the way up in an attempt to warm the house quickly.
 This will force your heating system to work harder than it should.
 To be the most efficient with your heating system, it’s important to keep your home’s temperature steady.
 You can do this by setting your thermostat at a comfortable level before heading out and then not adjusting it until you get home.